LaunchSchoolKalisz/Launch_School_RB120/interview_prep/examples.md

 Answer re-do
 In this code the instance variables `@name` and `@age` are initialized within the constructor method `initialize`.
 Whereas previously the `attr_accessor` methods initialized them.
 The values referenced by the instance variables `@name `and `@age` are set directly to them.
 Whereas before they are assigned to the instance variables using the getter methods `name` and `age`.

+## Example 29
+When does accidental method overriding occur, and why?
+Give an example.